C is for the worst C-word of all.

-We should probably also make sure everyone who sees us in our underwear needs corrective lenses — and then hide their contacts.
+We should probably also make sure everyone who sees us in our underwear needs corrective lenses — and then hide their contacts or glasses.
 Blurred vision is kind and softens unsightly details.

-Finally, if you are of that elusive breed who is impervious to such rude skin-texture invasion, bless you, prance those peach-like buttocks of yours bare and free.
+Finally, if you are of that elusive breed who is impervious to such rude skin-texture invasion, bless you, prance those ceramic buttocks of yours bare and free.

 ~ Part of the A to Z Challenge ~

 A post a day except Sunday for the month of April to cover topics beginning with each letter of the alphabet.
 Events always real, names always changed.

 ◊ Thanks for your comments, shares and likes.
 Most of all, sincere thanks for reading.

 ◊ If you enjoy and want more GG, do sign up!